-On the other hand, as already mentioned, the Chrome Enterprise doesn’t work on a user level and installs itself on a system level.
-As a result, it doesn’t deal with User Data but rather uses Windows’ Program Files directory.
+On the other hand, as mentioned, Chrome Enterprise doesn’t work on a user level and installs itself on a system level.
+As a result, it doesn’t deal with User Data but uses Windows’ Program Files directory.

-On paper, it might sound that the normal Chrome browser does better at privacy as compared to Enterprise as the former only accesses the user data.
-But that wouldn’t be the correct metric of judging the privacy aspect as the enterprise edition is specially crafted to work at the system level with escalated privileges.
+On paper, it might sound like the standard Chrome browser does better at privacy than Enterprise, as the former only accesses the user data.
+But that wouldn’t be the correct metric for judging the privacy aspect, as the enterprise edition is specially crafted to work at the system level with escalated privileges.

 Upgrade and Downgrade

-It is always recommended to use the latest build of an app as the developer patches and fixes underlying issues and might also bring in new features.
-However, in some instances, a new version might break some functionalities of the app, and hence users prefer to roll back to an earlier version for a temporary time period.
+Using the latest build of an app is always recommended as the developer patches and fixes underlying issues and might also bring in new features.
+However, in some instances, a new version might break some app functionalities, so users prefer to roll back to an earlier version temporarily.

 You could easily update to the latest build of Chrome right from within the browser itself.
 But downgrading requires you to step into unchartered territory and look for its older builds on other third-party sites.
-Still, these sites are easy to get hold of and downgrading turns out to be a fairly easy process.
+Still, these sites are easy to get hold of, and downgrading turns out to be a reasonably straightforward process.

-Talking about Enterprise edition, users with the required permissions set could carry out the update process right from the browser’s ecosystem itself.
-However, downgrading is an extremely challenging task.
-Not only finding an older MSI Installation setup is a challenging task but carrying out a downgrade on an organization-wide level often involves risks as well.
+Regarding the Enterprise edition, users with the required permissions set could perform the update process from the browser’s ecosystem.
+However, downgrading is a highly challenging task.
+Not only is finding an older MSI Installation setup challenging, but carrying out a downgrade on an organization-wide level often involves risks.

-As a result, it turns out the normal Chrome browser outdoes its Enterprise version when it comes to the downgrade process.
+As a result, the standard Chrome browser outdoes its Enterprise version regarding the downgrade process.

 Third-Party Extension Support

-When it comes to Chrome, it’s no hidden secret that it probably has among the biggest collection of add-ons and extensions.
-Be it for productivity, security, performance, or for just changing the look and feel of the overall browser, you name it and the Chromium ecosystem would have in store for you.
+When it comes to Chrome, it’s no hidden secret that it probably has among the most extensive collection of add-ons and extensions.
+Be it for productivity, security, performance, or just changing the look and feel of the overall browser, you name it, and the Chromium ecosystem would have in store for you.

-Likewise, the Chrome Enterprise could also make use of these add-ons.
+Likewise, Chrome for Enterprise could also make use of these add-ons.
 However, most organizations prefer to maintain a safe distance from it, considering the security risks involved.
-Rather they make use of Windows Group Policy and Registry settings to implement various policies that might help them in extracting the browser’s full potentiality.
+Instead, they use Windows Group Policy and Registry settings to implement various policies that might help them extract the browser’s full potential.

-On the other hand, the Enterprise build is mostly for the companies that are looking for business solutions by integrating the various offerings of the Silicon Valley giants.
+On the other hand, the Enterprise build is mainly for companies looking for business solutions by integrating the various offerings of the Silicon Valley giants.

 Is Chrome Enterprise Free?

-Yes, Chrome Enterprise is free at no extra cost.
-However, you can subscribe to enterprise-level support which is optional.
+Yes, Chrome Enterprise is accessible at no extra cost.
+However, you can subscribe to enterprise-level support, which is optional.

 What is Google Chrome Enterprise?